buckbaskin/buckbaskin.github.io/content/random-code-03.md

         for vid in nested_unpack(v, top_level):
             yield vid

-Ultimately not a very complicated or insiduous bug, but definitely hard to catch trying to drive-by inspect the code while reading a diff
+Ultimately not a complicated or insiduous bug, but definitely hard to catch trying to drive-by inspect the code while reading a diff

 # Logging